 There are two types of jokers used in rummy.

-At the start of each game, a wild joker card is randomly selected.
-This card can be used as a replacement to any required card after you meet the requirement of at least one valid sequence.
+A random card is selected at the beginning of each game & considered a wild joker.
+All cards of this rank can be used as a replacement to any required card after you meet the requirement of at least one valid sequence.

 If 6♥ is selected as the wild joker, then 6 of any suit can be utilized as the wild joker.
 I.e. 6♥, 6♠ 6♦ 6♣ are all joker cards.